City Guide - Sanibel, FL, USA

 - Winter: In December, there's a Luminary Holiday Stroll where you can see the town lit up for the holidays.
 (Winter on Sanibel side note: one Christmas season, my family and I stayed on Sanibel for a few days and my brother and I made a "sandman" instead of a snowman and it made for great festive holiday pictures).
 In January, snag some fresh Florida strawberries from the supermarket.
 You should also be able to find starfruit & famous Florida citrus at markets during this time of year.

-To all the other beachcombers/seashell fans out there:
+Sidenote to all the other beachcombers/seashell fans out there:

 Check out Pam Rambo's I Love Shelling website and blog.
 Her blog is a fun, goofy read about beachcombing life and often includes updates about where the shelling is good on the island.
 She also has a Sanibel seashell guide as well as information about international shelling trips she's taken.
 Lastly, you can apparently also take beachcombing tours with her to Cayo Costa.